 Note: some academic areas (e.g., CE, ELI) have non-standard term codes.
 Use the course and term code indicated on your faculty timetable to select the proper item from this list.

 Note: WebAdvisor has a 10-minute time out function.
-If you are not able to enter all grades and comments within this time, you can submit a batch of grades and then return to enter the next group.
+If a class set of grades and comments can't be entered within this limit, submit a batch of grades and then return to enter the next group.

 Final Grades

-Final grades are due at the end of the semester, with the exact deadlines are indicated on the academic calendar.
-For most courses, you can use the Grades Transfer tool to streamline the process of exporting final grades in bulk and with the correct grade scheme.
+Final grades are due at the end of the semester with exact deadlines indicated on the academic calendar.
+For almost all courses, you can use FOL's Grades Transfer tool to streamline the process of exporting final grades in bulk and with the correct grade scheme.
 The complete process is described in the help link below.

 FOL Help: Grades Transfer